bltnico/prompt-enhancer-cli/README.md

 ## Requirements

 - Python 3.9 or higher
-- An OpenAI API key
+- An LLM API key

 ## Installation